hashicorp/terraform-website/content/source/docs/cloud/api/admin/module-sharing.html.md

 Enabling either option will disable the other.
 For more information, see [Administration: Module Sharing](/docs/enterprise/admin/module-sharing.html).

 ## Update an Organization's Module Consumers

+-> This API endpoint is available in Terraform Enterprise as of version 202012-1.

 `PATCH /admin/organizations/:name/module-consumers`